nim-lang/Nim/doc/manual.md

 Nim generates some warnings and hints ("line too long") that may annoy the user.
 A mechanism for disabling certain messages is provided: Each hint and warning message is associated with a symbol.
-This is the message's identifier that can be used to enable or disable the message by putting it in brackets following the pragma:
+This is the message's identifier, which can be used to enable or disable the message by putting it in brackets following the pragma:

   ```Nim